RTippin/messenger/README.md

 ```

 - If you have different columns used to search for your provider, you can skip using the default `Search` trait, and define the public static method yourself.
+  - We inject the query builder, along with the original full string search term, and an array of the search term exploded via spaces and commas.

 ***Example:***